ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 function I was able to display the current's level progress on the bar at the top of the camera.
 While the energy bar of the player used a similar format of using [`get_player_energy`](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/cf6b6518055fa3b0b0419af4be64a5942517d500/space-chase/scripts/game_state_manager.gd#L110) from the game state manager to display the current energy of each player.
 The function simply returns the energy of the player ID passed through.
 Futhermore the player would lose a fixed amout of energy upon death and that lost amount would be given to the other player.
 To implemente this the [instakill](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/cb12d3fa9054d308f30a1e9c84a88861d3687b77/space-chase/scripts/player.gd#L261) function inside the `player.gd` was modified so that players who died would have lost energy and the oposing player would have gained some.
+The scene created for both the player energy and progress bar was made in a similar format.
+Where a TextureRect was used with the progress bar placed inside of it.
+The TextureRect would be loaded with a specific sprite to give the bar more detail.

 ### Input Devices